dendriel/crow-framework/README.md

 # Crow Framework
 Crow framework is a Java-based Game development Framework.
-It provides the basic features to easy game development in Java.
+It provides the basic features (mostly based on Java native frameworks) to easy game development in Java.

 # Features